tailix/libkernaux/README.md

 * `--enable-guard` - safely return from functions even when assertions are disabled.
 This option doesn't have effect if your assetion function was set and ends execution of application (kernel).
-However it prevents crashes and undefined behabior in other cases.
+However it prevents crashes and undefined behavior in other cases.
 You can also separately enable or disable
   guards:
   * `--(enable|disable)-guard-cond`
   * `--(enable|disable)-guard-null`